DemocracyDevelopers/colorado-rla/docs/25_developer.md

-If you need to delete the database---perhaps because due to a recent merge the DB schema has evolved---use the `dropdb corla` command and then recreate the DB following the steps above.
+If you need to delete the database---perhaps because due to a recent merge the DB schema has evolved---use the `dropdb scratch` command and then recreate the DB following the steps above.

 There are helpful scripts for automating these actions located in the